Noymalkac/Advanced_programming_project/README.md

 (The server will start at: http://localhost:8080)
 The browser will open automatically at: http://localhost:8080/app/index.html

+## upload the config (.conf) file:
+you can choose your file after the browser will open. for exmample I loaded the config file (you can see config_files/simple.conf) with the format based on: configs.PlusAgent , configs.IncAgent etc.

 ---
 ## API Documentation – Javadoc:
 This project includes full Javadoc documentation for all public classes, methods, and fields across the following packages: